Use the links below to navigate through this comprehensive guide on helping you choose the best underlay for your needs

 What is the best underlay for a kitchen?

 Most kitchens have wooden, tile or laminate floors, and need a material that will be able to provide warmth and noise reduction through the hard materials, while handling moisture.
-For your kitchen we recommend Sonic Commercial or DPM Combat Plus 3mm.
+For your kitchen we recommend Super Gold or DPM Combat Plus 3mm.
 Both materials are able to retain heat and reduce noise, and also have a built in vapour barrier in the form of a damp-proof membrane to handle dampness.

 What is the best underlay for a hall, landing or stairs?